zhtiansweet/zhtiansweet.github.io/_posts/2015-4-22-Java-Integral-Types.md

 Otherwise, the operation is carried out using 32-bit precision, and the result of the numerical operator is of type int.
 If either operand is not an int, it is first widened to type int by numeric promotion.

 Any value of any integral type may be cast to or from any numeric type.

+Below are some examples of integer operations.
+I wrote results in the console as comments.

 ```java
   byte b = 39;    //b = 00100111 = 39